UNIVERSE-DAO/UNIVERSE/1 #MOMENTUM/MEMES.md

 > You don’t follow a meme.
 > You resonate with it.

 ---
 <br>

-## The Multiplayer Engine (coming soon)
+## The MOMENTUM Engine (coming soon)

-A resonance interface for symbolic coordination.
+A resonance engine for memetic coordination.
 Not a task board — a pulse amplifier.

-It listens to your energy
+It listens to energy, intention, and alignment —
-and ripples it toward where it matters most.
+and ripples them toward where they matter most.

 ---
 <br>

 **Make memes like they matter.**
 Because in UNIVERSE — they do.

+> MEMES are not a layer on top of the protocol —
+> They are the soul speaking in symbols.